DamCB/tyssue/README.md

 > Separate structure, geometry and models

-We seek to have a design as modular as possible, to allow the same epithlium mesh to be fed to different physical models.
+We seek to have a design as modular as possible, to allow the same epithelium mesh to be fed to different physical models.

 > Accessible, easy to use data structures

-The core of the tyssue library rests on two structures: a set of `pandas DataFrame` holding the tissue geometry and associated data, and nested dictionnaries holding the model parameters, variables and default values.
+The core of the tyssue library rests on two structures: a set of `pandas DataFrame` holding the tissue geometry and associated data, and nested dictionaries holding the model parameters, variables and default values.

 ![Tyssue data structure](doc/illus/tyssue_data_management.png)